Introduction

 Script file or URL – Execute a local script file or a script from a URL

-There are multiple options which you can use depends on your requirement like scheduling, send notifications, etc.,
+There are multiple options that you can use depends on your requirement, like scheduling, sending notifications, etc.

 Click on Create.
-That’s it 🙂 You had create a first job on Rundeck
+That’s it 🙂 You have created your first job on Rundeck

 Leave a Reply